 City.
+Until the existing El Gabilan Library is fully demolished, the City is required under the Ground Lease to maintain the existing insurance coverage on the Premises.
 After the Substantial Completion Date of the Project, the City will have the right to self-insure under the Project Lease or, at its sole cost and expense, obtain and keep in force throughout the Term a Commercial General Liability insurance policy on an occurrence basis insuring the City against claims for injuries to persons and property damage liability.
 "Commercial General Liability" insurance means Insurance Services Office form number (CG00 001) with a limit of not less than \$1,000,000 combined single limit per occurrence, \$2,000,000 aggregate with an additional \$5,000,000 umbrella policy.
 The City has agreed to add the Issuer and the Trustee as additional insureds to any Commercial General Liability insurance policy.